flatten-official/flatten-somalia/README.md

 ## Running

-Run `npm run dev` in the root directory to start the project.
-Then navigate to `localhost` in your browser.
+1. Run `npm run auth` to login through `gcloud`.

+2. Run `npm run dev`.
-You should see a message indicating that the server is running locally.
+Navigate to `localhost` in your browser, you should see a message indicating that the server is running locally.

 ## Useful commands